 Most companies rely on agents or distributors to represent them overseas.
-So, you need to understand the differences between the two, and the types of written agreements appropriate for each.
+So, it is important to understand the types of written agreements appropriate for each.

 The advantages of direct exporting for your company include more control over the export process, potentially higher profits, and a closer relationship to the overseas buyer and marketplace, as well as the opportunity to learn what you can do to boost overall competitiveness.
 However, those advantages come at a price; your company needs to devote more time, personnel, and resources to direct exporting than it would to indirect exporting.

 If your company chooses to export directly to foreign markets, it usually will make internal organizational changes to support more complex functions.
 As a direct exporter, you’ll normally select the markets you wish to penetrate, choose the best channels of distribution for each market, and then make specific connections with overseas buyers in order to sell your product.

 A company new to exporting generally treats its export sales no differently from its domestic sales, using existing personnel and organizational structures.
 As international sales and inquiries increase, your company may choose to separate the management of its exports from that of its domestic sales.

 Advantages of separating international from domestic business include the centralization of specialized skills needed to deal with international markets and the benefits of a focused marketing effort that is more likely to increase export sales.
 However, segmentation is sometimes a less efficient use of company resources.

 Your company can separate international from domestic business at different levels in the organization.
 For example, when you first begin to export, you may create an export department with a full- or part-time manager who reports to the head of domestic sales and marketing.
 At a later stage, your company may choose to increase the autonomy of the export department to the point of creating an international division that reports directly to the president.
 Many smaller companies absorb export sales into existing functions; such an arrangement works effectively until export sales increase significantly—a happy challenge to look forward to.